axibase/atsd/rule-engine/functions-series.md

 ### `Same Tags`

-In this example, the function `db_last()` uses the same series tags as in the current window because all of these tags are collected by the metric `disk_used_percent`.
+In this example, the function `db_last('disk_used_percent')` uses the same series tags as in the current window because all of these tags are collected by the metric `disk_used_percent`.

 * Current Window